Super Bowl 2017 Tickets: Lowered Prices After Dallas Loss To Green Bay

 It’s being speculated that Patriots and Packers fans are the most likely to splurge on a last minute trip to Houston, which could possibly cause ticket prices to level out.

 Super Bowl 2017 tickets may go further down still, depending upon which teams achieve victory this coming Sunday.
-If you’re interested in possibly attending the big game, it may be worth waiting until the teams to be playing in Super Bowl LI are revealed.
+If you’re interested in possibly attending the big game, it may be worth waiting until the teams playing in Super Bowl LI are revealed.

 [Featured Image by Joe Robbins/Getty Images]